-As a young, female joinery student in Bristol, UK in the early 1980s, Patt became acutely aware of inequities in technical education.
+Patt Gregory was a young, female joinery student in Bristol, UK in the early 1980s where she became acutely aware of inequities in technical education.
 These systemic biases inspired her to develop a fun, non-competitive learning environment for teaching woodwork to women.
 Patt uses a holistic mind/body approach for teaching tool handling (including power tools) and the fundamentals of furniture making.

 Discover her story below.

 I fell totally in love with wood when I joined an evening woodwork class for women in Bristol, UK in 1984.

 In pursuit of my passion I trained full time as a Carpenter/Joiner.
 I learned everything from stair casing to roofing and dovetail joints in cabinetmaking.

 Although the course was about carpentry and joinery, I became aware of how differently I learned the technical elements of the course to my fellow male students.
 I found it was necessary for my tutors to “state the obvious”, because I didn’t have the basic knowledge of tools and the understanding of terminology that my fellow male students seemed to have.

 In 1985 I was fortunate to help set up a Government funded Women’s Workshop in Bath, UK.

 And with a group of women I began teaching woodwork to unemployed women over 25 years of age.
 This opportunity was an enriching experience indeed and over a 2 year period, I helped many trainees to become either teachers themselves or to start their own carpentry business.
 Some formed their own groups and offered an all woman service while others found jobs in the industry.